Introduction

 ++ on-fail on-fail:def

-These are minimalist Gall app arm implementations using the default behavior found in def
+These are minimalist Gall app arm implementations using the default behavior found in def.

 Here begins the implementation of the additional arms required by the

-(shoe:shoe command)
+(shoe:shoe command) interface.

 ++ command-parser